-Osteopathic medicine is a comprehensive holistic health care system that has been in existence for over a century and a quarter.
-It was originally named osteopathy by its founder, Andrew Taylor Still, MD, who envisioned a better way of treating patients without the use of drugs.
+Osteopathic medicine has been in existence for over a century and a quarter.
+It was originally named Osteopathy by its founder, Andrew Taylor Still, MD, who envisioned a better way of treating patients without the use of drugs.
 Dr. Still believed that the human being contains within all drugs necessary to maintain health and fight disease.
-He developed hands-on manipulative therapies (osteopathic manipulation) to treat abnormalities in the patients anatomy (structure) and, thus, enhance his/her functioning and healing.
+He developed hands-on manipulative therapies (osteopathic manipulation) to treat abnormalities in the patients’ anatomy (structure) and, thus, enhance his/her functioning and healing.
 He advocated proper exercise and nutrition and strongly believed in the triune nature of the person (body-mind-spirit).
 He strongly believed that the ultimate Source of healing was God.

 Osteopathy developed as a form of alternative medicine against the established allopathic (MD) model of the late 19th century.
 It was based upon a holistic philosophy and specific principles laid down by Dr. Still.
-He stated, we look at the body in health as meaning perfection and harmony, not in one part, but as a whole.
-These osteopathic principles can be summarized in present-day terms as follows: 9
+He stated, “we look at the body in health as meaning perfection and harmony, not in one part, but as a whole.”
+These osteopathic principles can be summarized in present-day terms as follows:

 The use of the hands is not limited to receiving information about the health of an individual.
 The hands can be used to heal by restoring normal structural (anatomical) relationships in the body, thus improving body function.
 This is called osteopathic manipulative treatment (OMT).